Advertisement With Ethos Logos And Pathos

 • Music and Imagery: Music choices and visual cues can trigger emotions.
 Sad music in charity ads or upbeat melodies in car commercials align with the intended emotional response.

 • Social Proof: Showing diverse groups of people enjoying a product or service creates a sense of belonging.
-McDonald’s “I’m Lovin’ It” campaign uses upbeat music and relatable scenes to develop happiness and connection.
+McDonald’s “I’m Lovin’ It” campaign uses upbeat music and relatable scenes to support happiness and connection.

 Pathos is particularly effective in industries like healthcare, entertainment, and lifestyle branding, where emotional resonance is key to consumer loyalty.